bvineyar/IBM-Data-Science-Final-Capstone-Project/README.md

 Close to Times Square, there is a TKTS ticket booth that sells tickets to all the Broadway shows.

-Let's set our address in Nominatim for the TKTS ticket booth location get the coordinates.
+Let's set our address in Nominatim for the TKTS ticket booth location and get the coordinates.

 Let's draw a map using Folium, marking the TKTS booth near Times Square as a central location in the Theatre District, with green markers for the neighborhoods in Manhattan.